alexis-golart24/10k-Climate-Scraping/README.md

 4. Use the division lists from Step 2. in the “subsetted and sorted data” code to sort and average your extracted data by division (subsets by division and by years: 2002/2010 start year)

       a.
-This code produces the “Final Grouped Companies” excel file
+This code produces the “Final Grouped Companies” excel file **update topics, company division lists, 2002/2010 list, and input/output file links to match new data

-5. You then go to the R code “Visualizing Individual companies”
+6. You then go to the R code “Visualizing Individual companies”

       a.
 Run the very last code chunk “PDFs for Company Divisions”